School Goal Two

 To improve student literacy across the curriculum for all students regardless of language program, with a particular focus on primary years, and foundational reading skills.

-How can we improve literacy for all students?
-Which key literacy practices are valued as impactful across all grades?
+How can we improve foundational literacy and numeracy for all students?
+Which key practices are impactful across all grades?

-This goal and focused inquiry question aligns directly to our district strategic priority in Literacy.
-Additionally, our intended approaches are deeply connected to First Peoples Principles of Learning.
+This expanded goal aligns directly to our district strategic priorities.
+Additionally, our intended approaches are deeply connected to First Peoples Principles of Learning, specifically that:

 First Peoples Principles of Learning